 Overall power consumption doesn’t vary massively between models if you compare on the basis of the same drying load.
 A typical dehydrator task of making a batch of raw food crackers dried over say 22 hours at 40°C (105°F) might use as little as 6 - 8 kilowatt hours, so as you can see, dehydrators are very economical on the energy bills.

-are two factors that will have a larger impact on the electricity used than the choice of model.
+There are two factors that will have a larger impact on the electricity used than the choice of model.
 Firstly, the surrounding environment can lead to different power consumption at different times of the year because of varying outside temperatures and humidity.
 If you have the dehydrator in your kitchen this is not as big a factor as if you locate it outside in a cool garage, for example.
 Secondly, electricity consumption is going to be largely influenced by the size of the batch you want to dehydrate and how moist the ingredients are.
-A bigger charge of ingredients will have a bigger cooling effect on the warm air in the dehydrator, so the heater will need to work harder.
-For this reason, when you are choosing between say a 5 tray or a 9 tray horizontal dehydrator, electricity use is not as much of a factor as you might think, because the larger dehydrator will still use less power when drying fewer trays as there is a smaller cooling effect from the food.
-One of the big advantages of using a dehydrator is that it allows you to dry in bulk when ingredients are cheap, or in season if you are a home grower, so a bigger dehydrator will be more economical here.
+A bigger load of ingredients will have a bigger cooling effect on the warm air in the dehydrator, so the heater will need to work harder.
+For this reason, when you are choosing between say a 5 tray or a 9 tray horizontal dehydrator, electricity use is not as much of a factor as you might think, because the larger model will still use less power when drying just a few trays, as there is a smaller cooling effect from the food.
+One of the big advantages of dehydrating your own food is that it allows you to dry in bulk when ingredients are cheap, or in season if you are a home grower, so a bigger dehydrator will be slightly more economical for full loads.
 However, if you only ever want to dry small batches, then a smaller dehydrator will be a bit more easy on the fuel bill, and a bit greener in the longer term.

 Noise perception is a subjective matter and people have different levels of tolerance for any background noise.
 For that reason these are just broad guidelines to help you choose and if you end up thinking you should have bought a quieter model after you have chosen, you can change your mind and swap it painlessly with our easy returns service.